ariel055132/Notes/AWS/AWSIdentityAndAccessManagement.md

    * Checking whether *user* can have policies to use the resources via **identity-based policy**
    * Checking whether *resource* have the rights to use via **resource-based policy**
 4. Determining whether the request is allowed or denied

+## Determination Rules
+1. By default, all requests are implicitly denied (through the roor user has full access)
+2. An explicit allow in an identity-based or resources-based policy overrides this default
+3. If a permissions boundary, Organization SCP, or session policy is present, it might override the allow with an implicit deny